Textualize/textual/docs/introduction.md

 }
 ```

-The purpose of this CSS is to hide the start button when the stopwatch is started.
+The purpose of this CSS is to hide the start button when the stopwatch has started.
 The `.started` selector matches any widget with a "started" CSS class.
 While "#start" matches a child widget with an id of "start".
-The rule "display: none" tells Textual to hide that widget.
+The rule is applied to the button, so `"display: none"` tells Textual to _hide_ the button.

 ### Manipulating classes